De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Introduction

+\item the space-time in which the virtual bodies, in our case the quark and gluon constituents of the hadrons, can interact instantaneously, and that corresponds to the ``internal space-time'', is described by means of all the events placed outside of the aforementioned light cones. \end{itemize} According to the second principle, fundamental interactions are defined by Green functions of Laplace operators on manifolds, the latter being hypothesized by us to be suitably chosen $dS_4$ geodesics.

+\begin{quote} The principle advantage of fixing the geometry of the internal space-time of hadrons to the $dS_4$ hyperboloid is that among its rich geodesic structure there exists in particular one geodesic space that inevitably and necessarily describes a confinement phenomenon akin to the color charge neutrality in QCD.
+This is the unique closed space-like hyper-spherical manifold, $S^3$, located at the ``waist'' of the hyperboloid.

+\end{quote} Indeed, it can be shown that the Gauss theorem and the superposition principle allow only charge neutral configurations to exist on such a surface, the lowest configurations being charge dipoles.
+Moreover, free quantum motions of quark-anti-quark dipoles on $S^3$, when perturbed by the potential generated by a gluon-anti-gluon dipole, give rise to an instantaneous interaction capable of explaining a large amount of data on the reported meson excitations \cite{EPJA16}, \cite{Addendum2016}.
+To be specific, the aforementioned interaction presents itself as the color charge analogue to the ``curved'' Coulomb potential on $S^3$, given by \cite{Barut}

-Within such a scenario it becomes possible to derive from first principles a strong potential whose magnitude, $N_c\alpha_s$, is given by the product of the number of colors, $N_c$, with the fundamental strong coupling constant, $\alpha_s$, in OCD, pretty much as the magnitude, $Z\alpha$, of the Coulomb potential perceived by an electron is given by the product of the number of electric charges, $Z$, of the source, with the fundamental constant $\alpha$ of QED.
-The strong potential derived in this way allows to put the description of mesons, the simplest composite (two-body) system in QCD, at comparable footing with that of the H Atom, the simplest composite (two-body) system in QED.
-In fitting data on the observed degeneracy patterns of the unflavored meson spectra by the above potential, a prediction for $\alpha_s$ can be obtained, a point that remained unaddressed in \cite{EPJA16} and will be attended in the following.\\
+where $R$ is the $S^3$ hyper-radius, $\stackrel{\frown}{r}$ denotes the arc of the geodesic (to be specified below) while $V_C^{E_3}$ is the standard Coulomb potential in flat three dimensional Euclidean space, $E_3$, the limiting $V_C^{S^3}$ case for $R\to \infty$.
+Then, the strong interaction under discussion is obtained from $V^{S^3}_C$ by replacing the product, $\alpha Z$, of the fundamental constant $\alpha$ in QED, and the charge number, $Z$, by $\alpha_sN_c$, the product of the strong coupling $\alpha_s$ in QCD and the number of color charges, $N_c$.
+The strong interaction potential derived in this way allows one to put the description of mesons, the simplest (two-body) composite system in QCD, at comparable footing with that of the H Atom, the simplest (two-body) system in QED.
+In fitting by the above potential data on the observed degeneracy patterns of the unflavored meson spectra, predictions for $\alpha_s$ at different meson masses could be obtained in \cite{Addendum2016} that matched values reported by other sources.
+In \cite{NPhA18} the method under discussion has been further successfully tested in the evaluation of the nucleon electromagnetic form-factors. \\

+In the present study we first briefly review the proposal of \cite{EPJA16}, \cite{Addendum2016} and then put it at work in the description of the previously not considered $a_1$ and $f_1$ meson spectra, and also in the explanation of the pion electric charge form factor, finding very satisfactory agreement with data.